Leith Sharp, 2016-2017 Beideman Visiting Scholar

 Cynthia Figueroa, 2015-2016 Beideman Visiting Scholar

-Cynthia Figueroa began her tenure as president and CEO of Congreso de Latinos Unidos in January 2011.
-Founded in 1977, Congreso is Philadelphia’s largest nonprofit agency providing expert services to the Latino community, and has been recognized as one of the top 25 Hispanic nonprofits in the nation by Hispanic Business magazine.
-The agency employs more than 200 full-time employees.
-Before coming to Congreso, Figueroa served as the deputy commissioner for Philadelphia’s Department of Human Services (DHS).
+Cynthia Figueroa began her tenure as president and CEO of Congreso de Latinos Unidos in January 2011, where she worked until August 2016.
+Figueroa has since joined Mayor Jim Kenney’s administration as commissioner for the Department of Human Services (DHS), where she served as deputy commissioner before coming on to Congreso.
 For six years prior to joining DHS, Figueroa served as the executive director of Women Against Abuse, the largest domestic violence agency in the Commonwealth of Pennsylvania.
 Born in Arecibo, Puerto Rico, Figueroa has a bachelor’s degree from Spring Hill College in Mobile, Alabama.
 Read her full bio.

 Dr. Sean Hannah, 2014-15 Beideman Visiting Scholar